playmint/ds/contracts/src/maps/tutorial-room-2/README.md

 # 1. Setup

-We are going to put together the map below, it is the second spoke of tutorial Island!
-There is intentionally a choke point so we can show off Doors!
+As this is the next room in the tutorial series, we will be creating our map at a different angle so it doesn't overlap with tutorial-room-1.
+One important feature of this map is a choke point to block off using a door.

 <img src="./readme-images/step1.png" width=600>